shredthaGNAR/list-of-my-starred-repos/README.md

 * [zanonmark/Google-4-TbSync](https://github.com/zanonmark/Google-4-TbSync): This provider add-on adds Google synchronization capabilities to TbSync.
 Only contacts and contact groups are currently managed, using Google's People API.
 * [vinaywadhwa/Google-Account-Switcher---Alfred](https://github.com/vinaywadhwa/Google-Account-Switcher---Alfred): An Alfred workflow to Switch Google/GSuite accounts on Google websites (Gmail, Drive, Calendar) with keyboard shortcuts.
 * [mikeroyal/Google-Cloud-Guide](https://github.com/mikeroyal/Google-Cloud-Guide): Google Cloud Platform (GCP) Guide.
 Learn all about Google Cloud Tools, Services, and Certifications.
-* [blyad2137/google-dark-theme](https://github.com/blyad2137/google-dark-theme): The Ultimate Dark Theme for Google.
 * [elibroftw/google-dark-theme](https://github.com/elibroftw/google-dark-theme): A dark theme for Google based on YouTube's dark theme
-* [donspablo/Google-Drive-Direct](https://github.com/donspablo/Google-Drive-Direct): The Google Drive Direct Bookmarklet is a bookmark that allows you to input a download URL and have it added directly to your Google Drive almost instantly, without using your bandwidth.
-Its really easy, drag and drop the bookmark onto your address bar, click on the bookmark enter the details, and done.
-It fast, easy to use and completely free.
 * [Sparab16/Google-Drive-Upload](https://github.com/Sparab16/Google-Drive-Upload): Google drive upload is useful to help the user upload any files/folders directly on thier respective Google Drive account without leaving their system.
 * [willo32/google-drive-upload-action](https://github.com/willo32/google-drive-upload-action): Github action to upload a file to Google Drive using a service account
 * [alfredapp/google-drive-workflow](https://github.com/alfredapp/google-drive-workflow): Alfred Workflow for Google Drive